Mahaarul/CODSOFT-JAVA/README.md

 I have completed tasks given for my internship as a Java Programmer in CodSoft.
 I hope it will be helpfull for you.

 Task 1:- Number Game
-1. Generate a random number within a specified range, such as 1 to 100.
+1. Generate a random integer within a specified range.
 2. Prompt the user to enter their guess for the generated number.
 3. Compare the user's guess with the generated number and provide feedback on whether the guess is correct, too high, or too low.